Germany's Annalena Baerbock urges more refugee aid for Jordan | DW | 11.02.2022

 "The sun is shining here right now.
 We see that we actually have a lot of roofs where we could put solar on top," she said.

-Later, after talks with Safadi, she spoke about the current confrontation between Russia and Ukraine, saying that no attempts at de-escalation by Moscow were evident amid a massive build-up of Russian troops along the border.
+Later, after talks with Safadi, she spoke about the current confrontation between Russia and Ukraine, saying no attempts at de-escalation by Moscow were evident amid a massive buildup of Russian troops along the border.

 tj/sms (dpa, AFP, Reuters)